5. Exhortations, 4:8-6:10

 exepesate (ekpiptw) aor. "you have fallen" - you fell from, lost grip of / banished, expelled.
 The aorist is again dramatic.
 "You have removed yourselves from the sphere of grace", Barclay, or "you are banished from his grace", Bligh.

 ii] Having warned his readers of the negative consequences of nomism, Paul counters positively in v5-6, referring to the central truth of his proposition outlined in 2:15-21.
-On the basis of the faith of Christ / the faithfulness of Christ / Christ's obedient sacrifice, appropriated through faith, we expectantly wait for our eternal hope, namely, the full entitlements associated with our justification / our being set right with God.
-Such is part of God's setting all things right, the reality of which we even now experience through the Spirit, cf. 3:1-5.
-Circumcision is irrelevant to God's setting all things right; what matters is Christ's faithfulness on our behalf, a faithfulness driven by God's love for us.
+On the basis of the faith of Christ / the faithfulness of Christ / Christ's obedient sacrifice, which we appropriate through faith, we expectantly wait for our eternal hope, namely, the full entitlements associated with our justification / our being set right with God.
+Such is part of God's setting all things right, the reality of which we even now experience through the Spirit, cf., 3:1-5.
+Circumcision / law-obedience is irrelevant to God's setting all things right; what matters is faith in Christ's faithfulness on our behalf, a faithfulness driven by God's love for us.

-gar "but / for" - for.
-The TNIV cause/reason seems unlikely, better contrastive, as NIV, so Dunn, Ridderbos.
+gar "but / for" - for [we by the spirit from faith eagerly await hope of righteousness].
+The TNIV cause / reason seems unlikely, better contrastive, as NIV, so Dunn, Ridderbos.
 Longenecker suggests an unusual usage "similar to the conjunction oJti, introducing a series of abbreviated statements of significance" ("dogmatic abbreviations", Betz), here in v5-6, summarizing Paul's proposition outlined in 2:15-21.
 The two positive statements in v5-6 establish "a sharp disjunction between seeking justification en nomw/ (in law) and seeking it ek pistewV (from faith)", Bligh.
 "With us things are entirely different", Martyn.

-ek + gen. "by [faith]" - from, out of faith.
-Here expressing source/origin, so "on the basis of faith", the "faith" probably being Christ's faith/faithfulness, as well as our faith in Christ's faith/faithfulness.
+ek + gen. "by" - from, out of [faith].
+Here expressing source / origin, so "on the basis of faith", the "faith" probably being Christ's faith / faithfulness, as well as our faith in Christ's faith / faithfulness.
 See "derived from / on the basis of" and "faith of Christ" in Galatians 2:16.

-hJmeiV pro. "we [eagerly await]" - Emphatic by position and use.
+hJmeiV pro. "we" - Emphatic by position and use.
 Who are the "we"?
 Usually Paul means "we apostles", or "we believing Jews", so Longenecker, Witherington , but here he seems to include his Gentile converts, "we over against the judaizers", Fung.

 apekdecomeqa (apekdecomai) pres. "eagerly await" - await intently, earnestly, patiently.
 The prefixed prepositions ap and ek serve to intensify the action of the verb.
 Always used by Paul of "eschatological expectation", Bligh, "a special kind of waiting, one that is directed to the final redemptive act of God", Martyn.
 The placement of this verb is rather awkward in the Gk., but serves to emphasize that we don't facilitate justification, it is God who puts right, we but "expectantly wait", Peterson.